-Radicchio—there are several cultivars–is a variety of leaf chicory that resembles a small red head of lettuce or cabbage.
+Radicchio is a type of leaf chicory that resembles a small redhead of lettuce or cabbage.
 Radicchios can range in size from a large radish to a large grapefruit.
 The leaves range in color from bronzy green to wine red or magenta and are veined in white.
-Some varieties start out green leafed but turn deep reddish colored when the temperature drops.
+Some varieties start out green-leafed but turn deep reddish colored when the temperature drop.

-Temper its bitter flavor by mixing with other salad greens.
+- Temper radicchio’s bitter flavor by mixing with other salad greens.
 Dress radicchio with vinaigrette.

 - Use radicchio as a shell to hold chicken, tuna, or seafood salad.
 You can also use radicchio “cups” to contain crudités, olives, cheese, potato salad, rice salad, and fruit salad.

-- Cut radicchio into wedges and toss with olive oil, top with cheese, and broil until the red leaves turn reddish brown.
+- Cut the radicchio into wedges and toss with olive oil, top with cheese, and broil until the red leaves turn reddish-brown.